khulnasoft-lab/khulnasoft-ui/doc/contributing/accessibility_testing.md

   Add the `component:<component-name>` & `accessibility` labels to the issue.
 * Update tests if necessary, using the `getA11yParameters.skipRules` option judiciously for false positives or non-applicable rules.
+* Alternatively, use `getA11yParameters.temporarySkipRules` to skip rules temporarily until issue is resolved.

 #### Finding rule IDs for violations